English as a Second Language (ESL) and Citizenship

-Regular classes are held on Monday nights and Wednesday nights, starting at 7:00 pm and ending at 8:30 pm.
+Regular classes are held Monday and Wednesday nights, starting at 7:00 pm and ending at 8:30 pm.

-Students are encouraged to purchase a textbook totaling $15 (but this is not a requirement).
+There is no cost to attend classes, but students are encouraged to purchase a textbook for $12 each (this is not a requirement).

 Classes are small in size and emphasize the following four skill areas: conversation (listening/speaking), reading, writing and grammar.